Kiyosh31/Banmex-Desktop/README.md

 # Decoder-Banmex
 Simple Bank system made in C# and MySQL

+#Necessary Tools
+- Visual Studio 2017.
+- MySQL Full installation.

 #Installation
-- Visual Studio 5017
-- MySQL database
+Open folder MySQL Scheema and open Banmex.wmb file on MySQL Workbench giving double click on it, then Database->Forward Engineer and then next, next, next and finish.

 #Version
 - Decoder-Banmex 1.0